Common Anxiety Medication Names and Their Uses

 • Diazepam (Valium)

-Anti-anxiety drugs are typically recommended for short-term use, particularly in cases of panic attacks or severe anxiety.
+These are typically used for panic attacks or severe anxiety episodes.

 • Propranolol (Inderal)